-Christoffer gets new impressions from nature, from working with other chefs and to eat well cooked meals.
+Christoffer takes new impressions from nature, from working with other chefs and to eat well cooked meals.

-What inspires me is everything from dining out, to working with other chefs, or to watch a beautiful sunset – thinking of great flavours and colour combinations distillled from the views.
+What inspires me is everything from dining out, to working with other chefs, or to watch a beautiful sunset – thinking of great flavours and colour combinations distilled from the views.

-Cookbooks also gives him new inspirations, expecially books that describes the chefs philosophy.
+Cookbooks also gives him new inspiration, especially books that describe the chefs philosophy.
 Christoffers favourite cookbook is “Too many chiefs only one indian” by Sat Bains.

 I really like the way Bains thinks and how he plans a dish from start to finish.
-The picture he paints when he plans based on flavours and details is amazing.
+The picture he paints when he plans his dishes is amazing – I love the way he maps out flavours and details.

-Christoffer says that he learnt the basics of cooking along with baking and fermentation of greens early in his career, but he finds it fascinating how easy it is once you’ve dedicated the time to learning the basics well.
+Christoffer says that he learnt the basics of cooking along with baking and fermentation early in his career, but he finds it fascinating how easy it is once you’ve dedicated time to learning the basics really well.

-I think it’s an integral part of my cooking today; caring for the produce and using the craft of cooking without making things complicated.
+I think it’s an integral part of my cooking today; caring for the produce and using the craftmanship of cooking without making things complicated.

 What drives Christoffer Sköld is to constantly evolve and improve.
-This applies both in life and as a chef, until he feels ready to open his own restaurant.
+This applies both in life and professionally, until he feels ready to open his own restaurant.

 Interactive Cooking is an activity that is extremely fun and great for everyone.
 It’s hard to find something as fun and inviting that suits all types of people.

 During the cooking session, where your shirt sleeves are rolled up and you’re completely dedicated to the task of cooking great food; something happens.
-Somehow, everyone seems to give their all!
+Somehow, everyone seems to give it their very best!